jhugray/backend-summer2022/README.md

 This is my application challenge for Shopify's Summer 2022 Backend internship.

 Imagine you have a passion for pottery, and want to share your creations with the world.
 This application can help make those dreams a reality by providing a simple way to manage your inventory.
 You can list your creations (products) and sort them into specific categories to help your customers have a nice shopping experience.
-View the products & categories, manage stock, update product & categories, delete products or categories, and add new products or categories names using the CRUD routes.
+View, update, add, and delete products and categories using the CRUD routes.
 You can even download a CSV document containing all your products at the touch of a button!

 ## Technologies